Designing A Website Based On Human Behaviour

 Your visitors subconsciously assess how users perceive your website using what is called the attractiveness bias theory.
 In layman’s terms, this means that visitors will typically prefer a website with a good-looking design.
 Their first impression of your website, whether good or bad, influences the likelihood of them visiting again.

-Usually, when a user acts or thinks differently from what they would, the change is caused by cognitive bias.
+Usually, when users act or think differently from what they would, the change is caused by cognitive bias.
 The psychology of web design consists of many cognitive biases that create complex behavioural patterns when coupled with archetypes.

 Hence, a designer’s job in decision-making is to create a website, blog, or post strategy to help users navigate and minimise cognitive deviations accordingly.
 Here are some major bias groups that must be considered to improve the design of web pages.